vamonke/doiknowyou/README.md

 ### List of known bugs

 - Joining a game in progress directs user to lobby instead of game
-- Residuel options from previous question
+- Residual options from previous question